 Condition of the premises

 At the start of the tenancy, the property manager/owner must ensure the premises and inclusions are clean, fit to live in and are in good repair and comply with minimum housing standards.
 The property manager/owner must maintain the premises and inclusions in good repair and ensure they comply with minimum housing standards throughout the tenancy.

 The premises and inclusions must comply with health and safety regulations, such as local council regulations, at the start and throughout the tenancy.
 If these conditions are not met then the tenant may give a Notice of intention to leave (Form 13) within the first seven days of occupying the property.

 The tenant must ensure the premises are kept clean, and that they and their guests do not damage the premises.
 If the premises are damaged or in need of repair, the tenant must notify the property manager/owner as soon as possible.

-At the end of the tenancy, the tenant must leave the premises in a state similar to that set out in the Entry condition report (Form 1a) (for general tenancies or Entry condition report (Form 1b) for moveable dwelling tenancies) at the start of the tenancy agreement, fair wear and tear excepted.
+At the end of the tenancy, the tenant must leave the premises in a state similar to that recorded in the Entry condition report (Form 1a for general tenancies or Form 1b for moveable dwelling tenancies), which is completed at the start of the tenancy, fair wear and tear.

 Condition of the premises and site (moveable dwellings)

-The owner/manager of a moveable dwelling park must ensure the facilities in the park are maintained, clean, kept in good repair, and that sites remain fit for a moveable dwelling.
+The manager/owner of a moveable dwelling park must ensure the facilities in the park are maintained, clean, kept in good repair, and that sites remain fit for a moveable dwelling.

 The facilities must comply with health and safety regulations.